phatzz/Phatz-Mythic-Plus-Helper/README.md

 # Cast spell on explosives (mouseover).
 IMPLEMENTED
 # Cast spell on Spiteful Shade.
 NOT IMPLEMENTED

+Installation:
+Drop the folder into aimsharp\bin\plugins
+Load in plugin manager and configure spell and spell delay.

 Lots of code borrowed from Aya's kick plugin, thanks to Aya and Snoogen for keeping their plugins opensource.

 I mostly play Paladin at the moment so most spells are untested but please give feedback.